jaredpetersen/raspilive/README.md

 raspi-live only supports streaming video from the Raspberry Pi camera module.
 Here's a the official documentation on how to connect and configure it: https://www.raspberrypi.org/documentation/usage/camera/.

 ### FFmpeg
 raspi-live uses FFmpeg, a video conversion command-line utility, to process the streaming H.264 video that the Raspberry Pi camera module outputs.
+Version 4.0 or higher is required.
 Here's how to install it on your Raspberry Pi:

 1. Download and configure FFmpeg via:
 ```